 A wonderful week of riding mountains to the north.

-I had some challenging conditions to deal with on this ride, both weather and an injury which combined to really get the better of me but it is such a beautiful place.
+I had some challenging conditions to deal with on this ride, both weather and an injury which combined to really get the better of me and end the ride early but it is such a beautiful place.

 A small tour in a spell of fine weather at the end of winter, lots of snow still around on this ride.

 I wanted to see Borneo Malaysia and have been exploring the Pacific War history.
 2nd attempt to go after illness sidelined me previously.
 This time my mate from the Philippines also joined the ride.